 Wareham still retains a traditional high street filled with independent interesting shops and boutiques…

 Today, Wareham has an impressive array of independent shops, boutiques and galleries, and there’s even a supermarket or two.
 Nearly all are to be found on the four main streets, though nowadays most are on South and North Street.
-If the weather is not so kind, check out what’s on at the Rex Cinema or take a step back in time at the Wareham Town Museum – see below!
+Check out our guide to Shopping in Wareham for more ideas.

 The Market on the Quay